 In the 90s, he returned to writing novels, beginning a fantasy novel inspired by the Wars of the Roses and Ivanhoe.
 This blossomed into an epic fantasy series, the fifth volume of which won the Locus Poll Award for Best Fantasy Novel.
 In 2011 the series made the jump to television, winning numerous Emmy and Hugo awards, among so many others.
 The fourth season is airing now on HBO, and if you haven’t seen last week’s episode, you are in for a treat.
 I am absolutely gobsmacked to announce that Winter Is Coming, because the Norwescon 38 Author Guest of Honor will be none other than Mr. George R.R.
 Martin.

 Pre-registration for Norwescon 38 is now open!
+(Pre-registration closed on March 28, 2015.)
 A full four-day membership is $65; this rate will increase later this year, so pre-register today for the best deal!
 We’ll be rolling our website over to Norwescon 38 information in a few weeks (our webmonkeys need some downtime to sleep and recharge their banana supply after this weekend), so keep an eye on this website and our Twitter, Facebook, and Google+ social media accounts for further announcements about Norwescon 38 over the coming year!